web3story/OCM/content/section2/whats-with-the-banannas.md

 ---
-title: "What's With The Bananas?"
+title: "What's With The Bananas?
+(2minread)"
 date: 2022-10-06
 section: mechanics
 weight: 5